Aircraft Depreciation – Everything You Need To KnowJanuary 23, 2020

 Each year you must resolve the conflicts between your MACRS and GAAP depreciation results to ensure correct tax payments.

 All depreciation methods share these steps:

-- Ascertain annual depreciation using any of the procedures specified below.
+- Find the annual depreciation using any of the procedures specified below.

 - Book the annual depreciation amount.
 You record a credit to Accumulated Depreciation and a debit to Depreciation Expense.

-- You stop depreciating when the initial cost, less accumulated depreciation, falls to salvage value (or to zero for methods that don’t use salvage value).
+- Stop depreciating when the initial cost, minus the accumulated depreciation, falls to salvage value (or to zero for methods that don’t use salvage value).